WELCOME TO THE FAMILY SERVICES DEPARTMENT

 Every class takes few Ayat with explanation and clarification of the meaning, the lessons we should learn and how they apply in real life, with examples.
 The ultimate purpose of this class is to simplify the Quran and to make the audience familiar with its vocabulary and meaning so that they understand it, recite it, learn it, practice it in their daily life, and hopefully invite others to do the same.

 This class is a new addition to the classes given by the Imam.
 It is made specifically for our youth to get them acquainted with the Quran, its message and the beauty of its words and teachings, and how to benefit from it in their daily lives.
 This class attracts youth who want to understand the Quran.
 Like all other classes, the youth class does not require registration or fees.
-It is normally held in the youth lounge.
+It is virtually on zoom.

 Since 1972, Sheikh Shaker worked as a teacher, a volunteer Imam of the Local Jameyyah Shareyyah Mosques, Cairo Egypt, an Imam of the Islamic Center, Wash.
 D. C., Taught Islamic Studies at the LIR Institute, the American University, Washington D. C., Principal K-12 school, Director of Education at Islamic Society of North America (ISNA), the Founding President of the American Egyptian Council, and the Secretary-General of the Muslim American Society.